r0x0r/pywebview/docs/blog/pywebview3.md

 ### webview.start()
 The biggest change is introduction of window objects and `webview.start()` function that starts a GUI loop.
 Previously GUI loop was started by the first call of `webview.create_window()`.
 Hence `create_window` had in fact two functions: creating a window and starting a GUI loop.
 To make things more confusing the first call to `create_window` was blocking, while subsequent calls from subthreads were not.
 To make things more straightforward, `create_window` now creates a window and returns a window object, no matter how many times you call it.
 The function is always non-blocking too.
 Bear in mind that until GUI loop is started, no windows are displayed.
-Usinh new API, hello world in _pywebview_ looks like this:
+Using new API, hello world in _pywebview_ looks like this:

 ``` python
 import webview